Leaseica/demo-repo/README.md

 text

 ### Local development
-1. Open index.html in your browser
+1. Open index.html in your browser test